aditrioka/hyperskill-my-first-project-with-python/README.md

 - Simple and efficient design

 ## Learn More
-This project is part of the [JetBrains Academy Python Track](https://hyperskill.org/projects/343).
+This project is part of the [Introduction to Python Track](https://hyperskill.org/courses/6-introduction-to-python).

 ## Project Link
 Access the project details here: [Project Page](https://hyperskill.org/projects/343)